aniketandhale08/Power-BI/resources.md

 **7. Miscellaneous Operators**: Used for various purposes, such as the colon (:) operator used in date and time functions and the semicolon (;) operator used in the SWITCH function.

 **Card & KPI**

 1. **Card:** Displays a single value like total sales or number of customers.
 Best for showing simple, standalone metrics without comparisons.
 2. **KPI:** Compares a current value to a target or previous value with visual cues.
 Ideal for tracking performance trends and progress toward goals.

+**Tooltips**
+- They are mainly used for showing more details about the chart; by hovering over the chart, you can view the chart that you created in tooltips.
+- enhance interactivity by displaying additional context or visuals when users hover over data points, helping to keep reports clean while offering deeper insights.
+- You need to create a new page where you will design the charts that will be shown as tooltips.